Link building is one of the most beneficial and at the same time challenging parts of SEO.

 I always like to start my link building campaigns with quick wins. i.e. strategies that generate the highest quality links for minimal effort.
 And since I work mostly with established brands, the three tactics that deliver the quickest are:

 These three strategies can be executed extremely quickly, and deliver some big links right out of the gate.
-If you want to dive deeper, I cover how to execute each of these, as well as 16 other link building strategies in this guide.
+If you want to dive deeper, I cover how to execute each of these, as well as 16 other local link building strategies in this guide.

 I recently delivered a link building campaign for a client that had a good number of unlinked mentions.
 I was able to get 18 backlinks from 94 prospects.
 The average domain rating of those links was ~64, and most of them ended up pointing to valuable program pages on the client's site.